 - Weekly Reports are due by the end of the day (11:59 p.m.), every Monday, throughout the duration of the internship.
-Weekly reports must be submitted through Blackboard (under the Assignments link). - Once students have submitted the weekly report that covers their 400th hour, they do not need to continue to submit reports, even if they continue to work at the site. - The Special Project Proposal must be filled out, signed and submitted no later than the 100th hour (via Blackboard) to the University Supervisor for approval. - Mid-point Evaluation must be filled out by the Site Supervisor, discussed with the student and submitted through Blackboard after 200 hours have been completed. - Students must contact their University Supervisor to set up a mandatory site visit with them and their Site Supervisor, after 200 hours have been completed and the Midpoint Evaluation has been submitted. - Students must make the necessary plans to ensure that they will be available to present at the Mandatory Closing Panel Session (referred to as "Final Internship Presentations"): - o The tentative date for the Fall 2019 semester is Monday, December 9th.
-The exact time and location will be communicated via e-mail at a later date. - Alternative arrangements will be made for students outside the Washington D.C.
-Metropolitan area, who cannot attend the presentations. - Note that students who are outside the area are still required to put together a PowerPoint presentation (with voice over and notes), and must submit it together with their Portfolios due on the date indicated by their University Supervisor or the Internship Coordinator). - ALL students must turn in their Portfolios) on the day they present at the Mandatory Closing Panel Session: - This due date also applies to students whose sites are outside the Washington D.C. metropolitan area (i.e., on the day they would have presented). - Students must follow up to ensure that their Site Supervisors fill out their Final Evaluations, and are responsible for submitting them to their University Supervisors through Blackboard no later than Wednesday, December 11, 2019; and must also ensure the evaluations have been signed and dated by both the students and their site supervisors. - This is a Performance-Based Assessment.
+Weekly reports must be submitted through Blackboard (under the Assignments link). - Once students have submitted the weekly report that covers their 400th hour, they do not need to continue to submit reports, even if they continue to work at the site. - The Special Project Proposal must be filled out, signed and submitted no later than the 100th hour (via Blackboard) to the University Supervisor for approval. - Mid-point Evaluation must be filled out by the Site Supervisor, discussed with the student and submitted through Blackboard after 200 hours have been completed. - Students must contact their University Supervisor to set up a mandatory site visit/conference call with them and their Site Supervisor, after 200 hours have been completed and the Mid-point Evaluation has been submitted. - ALL students must turn in their Portfolios and Final Presentation with Voice Over by Tuesday, May 4, 2021. - Students must follow up to ensure that their Site Supervisors fill out their Final Evaluations, and are responsible for submitting them to their University Supervisors through Blackboard no later than Tuesday, May 4, 2021; and must also ensure the evaluations have been signed and dated by both the students and their site supervisors.
+This is a Performance-Based Assessment.